yuvalmGS/gigaspaces-wiki-jekyll/sbp/jta-xa-example.markdown

 {% endhighlight %}

 14. If you check GigaSpaces logs, you will notice that the Message-0 (id=0) is Rolled back and all other messages are processed successfully and sent to JMS server.

+{% note %}
-{note} Message-0 (id=0) will keep going back to Polling container logic because the space update and JMS message both are rolled back.
-This is intentionally done, to demonstrate XA. {note}
+ Message-0 (id=0) will keep going back to Polling container logic because the space update and JMS message both are rolled back.
+This is intentionally done, to demonstrate XA.
+{% endnote %}

 15. You can validate the JMS messages received by the Queue using a test JMS client included.
 You can run the client using `jms-client` ant task.